Hurst Performance: Products

 Hurst produced aftermarket replacement manual transmission shifters and other automobile performance-enhancing parts.

+Lacking industry standards, many aftermarket road wheels were poorly engineered and built, making them prone to failure due to metal fatigue.
+Hurst developed a high-performance wheel with a double-dropped forged aluminum center and a heavy-duty steel rim to ensure safety.

 Hurst was also an original equipment manufacturer (OEM) for automakers, providing services and components for numerous muscle car models made by AMC, Ford, Chrysler, and GM.
-Their products were included as standard equipment in specialty models such as AMC's The Machine (also known as the Rebel Machine), and in optional performance versions of AMC AMXs and Javelins, Chevrolet Camaros, Pontiac Firebirds, Pontiac GTOs and Oldsmobile 442s, Boss Mustang 302 and the Boss 429, as well as Dodge Chargers, Plymouth Barracudas, and Plymouth Superbirds, among others.
+Their products were included as standard equipment in specialty models such as AMC's The Machine (also known as the Rebel Machine), and in optional performance versions of AMC AMXs and Javelins, Chevrolet Camaros, Pontiac Firebirds, Pontiac GTOs, Oldsmobile 442s, Boss 302 and Boss 429 Mustangs, as well as Dodge Chargers, Plymouth Barracudas, and Plymouth Superbirds.

 Specialty automobile models produced in cooperation with automakers that incorporated the Hurst logo or name included: